 Third party websites may not use any Apache logos or graphics as part of their website branding.
 Apache product logos may only be used to refer to the Apache products or projects themselves, must be clearly set off from any of the domain's own branding and logos, and must include a hyperlink to the Apache project's home page where practicable.
 You must not change the appearance of any Apache logos when using them.

 Third party website branding may not include the Apache feather as a brand element in any way.
 The only use of the bare Apache feather or Apache logo on websites allowed is to provide a single link to http://www.apache.org/ as a reference to The Apache Software Foundation and its projects.

 Third parties may not use either the "Apache" nor the "ApacheCon" names, nor confusingly similar names, in their domain names.
 These names are reserved exclusively for the ASF, its projects, and its own authorized conferences.

 Requesting Permission For Domains

-If you have a website created or in development that you wish to host at a domain name incorporating any Apache marks, please email us on the trademarks@ mailing list.
+If you have a website created or in development that you wish to host at a domain name incorporating any Apache marks, please contact us.

 Please feel free to contact us in advance of setting up your domain with your proposed name and an overview of what the site will be designed for and a mockup of your site content so that we can start the discussion.
 Note that any permissions granted are contingent on the website content remaining in compliance with this policy.